hyperflask/hyperflask-docs/docs/getting-started.md

 </{ChatBubble}>
 ```

-Now let's create a new component `PostMessageForm` in `app/components/PostMessageForm.py` that will handle sending messages.
+Now let's create a new component `PostMessageForm` in `app/components/PostMessageForm.jpy` that will handle sending messages.

 We will also use the a [form](/guides/forms) in this component to easily validate data.

 ```
 ---
-from app.models import db, Message
+from hyperflask import page, current_app from app.models import db, Message

 def post():